RickStrahl/WestWindWebConnection-Documentation/Utility-Classes/West-Wind-Internet-Protocols/Quick-Start-Examples/Uploading-a-file-via-HTTP.md

-﻿There are a few different ways that 'file uploads' are performed in HTTP and REST applications:
+There are a few different ways that 'file uploads' are performed in HTTP and REST applications:

 * Multi-part Forms
 * Raw Data Uploads